cocofrate/attackairship/README.md

 - You can spawn the airship by spawn model : hindenburg
 - Or get it at airport desert.
+- Press X on keyboard or A on controller to start bombing from the airship

 The airship are based on this model : https://fr.gta5-mods.com/vehicles/hindenburg-add-on-replace